Gourang14/My-Resume/README.md

 # Physician Notetaker: Clinical NLP Pipeline

 ## Project Overview
 This project is an AI-driven medical documentation system designed to transform unstructured physician–patient conversations into structured, actionable clinical insights.
-Developed for the **Emitrr AI Engineer Intern assessment**, the pipeline performs **Medical Named Entity Recognition (NER)**, **Sentiment & Intent Analysis**, and **Automated SOAP Note Generation**, with a strong emphasis on **clinical safety, explainability, and zero-inference extraction**.
+Developed for the **Emitrr AI Engineer Intern assessment**, the pipeline performs **Medical Named Entity Recognition (NER)**, **Sentiment & Intent Analysis** and **Automated SOAP Note Generation**, with a strong emphasis on **clinical safety, explainability and zero-inference extraction**.

 ---